GA-NIFS and JADES: Confirmation of pristine gas near GN-z11: Acknowledgements

 \section{Acknowledgements}

-{ We thank Natascha~M.~F\"orster Schreiber for helpful discussions.
+{ We thank the anonymous referee for a constructive report that helped to improve the quality of this manuscript.
+We thank Natascha~M.~F\"orster Schreiber for helpful discussions.
 H\"U thanks the Max Planck Society for support through the Lise Meitner Excellence Program.
 H\"U acknowledges funding by the European Union (ERC APEX, 101164796).
 RM, GCJ, FDE and JS acknowledge support by the Science and Technology Facilities Council (STFC), by the ERC through Advanced Grant 695671 ``QUENCH'', and by the UKRI Frontier Research grant RISEandFALL.
 RM acknowledges funding from a research professorship from the Royal Society.
 PGP-G acknowledges support from grant PID2022-139567NB-I00 funded by Spanish Ministerio de Ciencia, Innovaci\'on y Universidades MCIU/AEI/10.13039/501100011033,FEDER {\it Una manera de hacer Europa}.
 YI is supported by JSPS KAKENHI Grant No.~24KJ0202.
 MP acknowledges support through the grants PID2021-127718NB-I00, PID2024-159902NA-I00, and RYC2023-044853-I, funded by the Spain Ministry of Science and Innovation/State Agency of Research MCIN/AEI/10.13039/501100011033 and El Fondo Social Europeo Plus FSE+.
 SA acknowledges support from grant PID2021-127718NB-I00 funded by Spanish Ministerio de Ciencia e Innovaci\'on MCIN/AEI/10.13039/501100011033 AJB and JC acknowledges funding from the ``FirstGalaxies'' Advanced Grant from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (Grant agreement No.~789056).
 SCa, GV and SZ acknowledge support by European Union's HE ERC Starting Grant No.~101040227 - WINGS.
 EB and GC acknowledge funding from INAF ``Ricerca Fondamentale 2024'' (GO grant ``A JWST/MIRI MIRACLE: Mid-IR Activity of Circumnuclear Line Emission'' and mini-grant 1.05.24.07.01).
 ECL acknowledges support of an STFC Webb Fellowship (ST/W001438/1).
 DJE is supported as a Simons Investigator.
 DJE and BDJ were supported by JWST/NIRCam contract to the University of Arizona, NAS5-02105.
 BRP acknowledges support from grants PID2021-127718NB-I00 and PID2024-158856NA-I00 funded by Spanish Ministerio de Ciencia, Innovaci\'on y Universidades MCIU/AEI/10.13039/501100011033 and by ``ERDF A way of making Europe''.
 ST acknowledges support by the Royal Society Research Grant G125142.
+CNAW acknowledges a JWST/NIRCam contract to the University of Arizona (NAS5-02105).
 JW gratefully acknowledges support from the Cosmic Dawn Center through the DAWN Fellowship.
 The Cosmic Dawn Center (DAWN) is funded by the Danish National Research Foundation under grant No.~140.
 Views and opinions expressed are those of the authors only and do not necessarily reflect those of the European Union or the European Research Council Executive Agency.
 Neither the European Union nor the granting authority can be held responsible for them.
-This work is based on observations made with the National Aeronautics and Space Administration (NASA)/European Space Agency (ESA)/Canadian Space Agency (CSA) {\it James Webb Space Telescope}.
-The data were obtained from the Mikulski Archive for Space Telescopes at the STScI, which is operated by the Association of Universities for Research in Astronomy, Inc., under NASA contract NAS 5-03127 for JWST.
-These observations are associated with program \#4528.}
+This work is based on observations made with the National Aeronautics and Space Administration (NASA)/European Space Agency (ESA)/Canadian Space Agency (CSA) {\it James Webb} Space Telescope.
+The data were obtained from the Mikulski Archive for Space Telescopes at the Space Telescope Science Institute, which is operated by the Association of Universities for Research in Astronomy, Inc., under NASA contract NAS 5-03127 for JWST.
+These observations are associated with program \#4528 (DOI:\href{https://doi.org/0.17909/hdrc-kv32}{10.17909/hdrc-kv32}). }

 \end{appendix}